COVID-19 Alternative Housing

 Sites for Individuals who are Marginally Housed: unknown need for COVID-19 Alternative Housing

 Individuals living in single-room occupancy hotels (SROs) often share bathrooms, kitchens and other common areas.
 In the event of a COVID-19 case detected in a specific SRO, the Department of Public Health's Contact Tracing and Epidemiology teams will make a case-by-case determination of which residents should be offered space at a COVID-19 Alternative Housing site.
 Visit our page on residents of SROs to find out more about the impact of the pandemic on these residents.

-The City is developing a variety of hotel, congregate, and RV/trailer options to fulfill emergency sheltering needs.
+The City developed a variety of hotel, congregate, and RV/trailer options to fulfill emergency sheltering needs.
 The Human Services Agency (HSA) solicited interest from hotels in March 2020 and over 80 hotels responded.
 See the data above for the current pipeline of sites under contract.
-Additionally, the City is actively negotiating new contracts with hotel executives daily, with a focus on hotels:
+The City focused on developing contracts with hotels:

 - with less than 150 rooms, because these are programmatically easier to manage, and

 - with ventilation systems where air does not travel between rooms, to diminish the risk of clients infecting each other.